The

 The red wines from this site tend

-Barolo here is quite good and traditionally-styled.
-I ought to have
+Barolo here is quite good and traditionally-styled, but made with modern

 The bubbly carries the DOC of "Alta Langa."
 This is a